jupyterhub/jupyter-rsession-proxy/README.md

 If you have a JupyterHub deployment, jupyter-rsession-proxy can take advantage of JupyterHub's existing authenticator and spawner to launch RStudio in users' Jupyter environments.
 You can also run this from within Jupyter.
 Note that [RStudio Server Pro](https://www.rstudio.com/products/rstudio-server-pro/architecture) has more featureful authentication and spawning than the standard version, in the event that you do not want to use Jupyter's.

+This extension used to proxy Shiny server as well, however that functionality has been [separated](https://github.com/ryanlovett/jupyter-shiny-proxy).

 ## Installation

 ### Pre-reqs